adsp-polito/2024-P11-SAR/README.md

 ## Repository Structure

 ```
-2024-P11-SAR/
-├───material
-└───training
-    ├───models
+.
+├── checkpoints
+│   ├── 1stCheckpoint
-    │   └───results
+│   ├── 2ndCheckpoint
-    │       ├───CBDnet_PR
+│   └── 3rdCheckpoint
+├── extensions
-    │       ├───Deeplabv3
+│   └── results
-    │       ├───LinkNet
+│       ├── Deeplab_Focused
-    │       ├───PSPNet
+│       └── Deeplab_Sliding
+├── material
-    │       └───UNet
+│   └── model_papers
-    └───extensions
-        └───results
-            ├───Deeplab_Focused
-            └───Deeplab_Sliding
+└── models
+    └── results
+        ├── CBDnet
+        ├── Deeplabv3
+        ├── LinkNet
+        ├── PSPNet
+        └── UNet
 ```

 ### Directory Breakdown

-- **`material/`**: Contains useful papers and reference materials related to the semantic segmentation models and methodologies used in this project.
+- **`checkpoints/`**
+  - **Purpose:** Archives significant project milestones, reflecting key stages of progress and feedback.

-- **`training/`**
+- **`extensions/`**
-  - **Purpose:** Contains all scripts and resources related to training the semantic segmentation models from scratch.
+  - **Purpose:** Contains proposed training techniques and related evaluation results.
   - **Contents:**
+    - **`results/`:** Stores evaluation results images on the test set from experiments conducted within the `extensions` directory.

+- **`material/`**
+  - **Purpose:** Contains useful papers and reference materials related to the semantic segmentation models and methodologies used in this project.
+  - **Contents:** Includes key literature that underpins the theoretical and practical approaches applied, such as foundational papers for each model and advanced segmentation techniques.

+- **`models/`**
-    - `models/`: Houses training scripts for each of the five segmentation models.
+  - **Purpose:** Contains training scripts and evaluation results for the five segmentation models utilized in the project.
-    - `extensions/`: Includes training scripts that implement advanced training techniques such as sliding window and focused crop.
+  - **Contents:**
-    - `/results/`: Stores the outcomes of the training processes for both standard models and extended training techniques.
+    - **`results/`:** Stores evaluation results images on the test set for each of the five models.

 ## Dataset